Chris enjoys DIYing around the house. Electrical, flooring, roofing, foundations, and home maintenance are all in the wheelhouse. Enjoy!

 Radio Not Working

 It is probably that the battery was disconnected and the individual did not know or simply forgot that there is an anti-theft feature on Honda radios.
-Several other makes as well.
+Several other makes have this as well.
 But fear not, there are multiple ways to fix this issue.
 Let me tell you how I found this all out.

 Then the next day, I get a call that my wife is stranded at work.
 I know that her alternator is working, it would have died while driving and not allowed the vehicle to continue to operate, so it wasn't the alternator.
 There were no issues with starting it once I jumped it, so I figured it wasn't the starter.
-The most common issue would be the battery, I couldn't find a tester and didn't want to drive the van to an auto shop to have it tested.
-So I took a chance and went and purchased a new battery, group number 24F for this Honda Odyssey which is common for this vehicle.
+The most common issue would be the battery.
+I couldn't find a tester and didn't want to drive the van to an auto shop to have it tested.
+So I took a chance and went and purchased a new battery, group number 24F for this Honda Odyssey, which is common for this vehicle.

 Researching this quickly during the day, I found out that Honda uses a radio code as an anti-theft measure.
 The code is located on a card that comes with the original purchase of the vehicle, which we don't have.
-A person can call the dealership with the serial number of the radio and Vehicle Identification Number (VIN) of the vehicle and ask for the radio code.
-These are the two ways I had found while looking about.
+A person can call the dealership with the serial number of the radio and the Vehicle Identification Number (VIN) of the vehicle and ask for the radio code.
+These are the two ways I found while looking about.